Researching the Legal System of the Lao People’s Democratic Republic

 • To propose to relevant ministry and ministry-level organization to sanction individual or legal entity under its responsibility who breach financial and accounting disciplines;

-• To propose to primary director, director or head of relevant financial supervision organization to adopt measures against unit that break law on the supervision and use of State Budget, money, and asset from audit result;
+• To propose to primary director, director, or head of relevant financial supervision organization to adopt measures against unit that break law on the supervision and use of State Budget, money, and asset from audit result;

-• To engage and coordinate with foreign, regional and international entities in relation to the conduct of audit;
+• To engage and coordinate with foreign, regional, and international entities in relation to the conduct of audit;

-• To summarize and report on audit result on the annual State Budget summary report to the President of the State, National Assembly Standing Committee and Prime Minister, and report to the meeting of the National Assembly;
+• To summarize and report on audit result to the President of the State, Prime Minister, and report to the meeting of the National Assembly; and

 • To have other rights and perform other obligations according to law.